English Curriculum Statement

 Reading Key stage 2

-Each child is re tested when entering key stage 2.
-All the books are colour coded and a colour is allocated to the child dependant on their reading age.
+Each child is informally assessed by the class teacher when entering key stage 2 and a colour is allocated to the child dependant on their reading age.

 Children are encouraged to change these reading books and are independent in doing so.
 These books enable children to develop their phonic skills as well as comprehension abilities.
 Each band includes books from a range of reading schemes allowing children to experience a wide range of genres.